bodzaital/clusterfck/README.md

 Dump the output buffer onto the screen
 ```

-Clusterfck.exe can do debugging.
+Clusterfck.exe can do debugging with the `--debug` flag.
 When a "." is reached, it halts and displays the values of dataPtr, charMode, registerPtr, the values of filled registers, and the outputBuffer.